 Orange cards will be given for anything that directly poses an increased risk or danger to team members, ground crew, HBUK officials, general public and Horse welfare.
 These are accumulative and are designed to stop horses escalating in either excitement or stress and cause danger to themselves or those around them.
-It is important that when issuing an Orange card HBUK Officials take into account the experience of the rider, this includes their rank within the sport and ability to show rider control as detailed in rule 13.2 and sub categories of the National Championship Rules 2023.
+It is important that when issuing an orange card Horseboarding International and affiliate nation officials consider the experience of the rider, this includes their rank within the sport and ability to show rider control as detailed in rule 13.2 and subcategories of the National Championship Rules 2023.
 However, rank and experience will not outweigh the seriousness of any risk or danger posed.
-Orange cards infringements are, but not limited too.